06 Dec 6 Steps in Exchange to Office 365 Migration [A Guide]

-This type of migration is suitable for small and mid-sized businesses.
-Under this type of migration, contents of user mailboxes are migrated to Office 365 in a course of a couple of weeks or less.
+This is suitable for small and mid-sized businesses.
+Under this type, contents of user mailboxes are migrated to Office 365 in a course of a couple of weeks or less.
 It is also known as Express Migration.
 There are several pre-requisites to be followed when performing the Express migration.

 - Full Hybrid Migration:

-Unlike Minimal Hybrid Migration, Full Hybrid Migration is a longer-term migration that includes support for extra features, archiving, e-discovery, free/busy scheduling, multimedia and also SharePoint integrations.
+Unlike Minimal Hybrid Migration, Full Hybrid is a longer-term migration that includes support for extra features, archiving, e-discovery, free/busy scheduling, multimedia, and also SharePoint integrations.

 - No-Hybrid Migration:

-When a non-exchange migration to Office 365 is performed, this type of hybrid migration is used.
+This type of hybrid migration is used, when a non-exchange to Office 365 is performed.
 It is typically used when there’s no compatibility between the existing environment and Office 365.
 In this case, manual import and export processes are carried out.

 - Office 365 Maintenance and Support

-Star Knowledge Standard Exchange to Office 365 Migration Process
+Star Knowledge Standard Exchange Process to Office 365

 It is highly beneficial for businesses today to move to Microsoft’s cloud-based service.
 Business projects, workflows, and communication networks are easier to manage even without professional IT skills or knowledge.
 So, when are you making your move to Office 365 with Star Knowledge as your perfect migration partner?